markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 If you look at the current `<nav>` and resize the browser window, you can see that the `<nav>` element itself breaks onto the next line just fine, but all of the actual links in the `<nav>` break in weird place and start stacking.
 What we'll be doing next is reworking our `<nav>` element's `<ul>` element to make it more responsive by converting it from an inline list to flexbox.

-> IMPORTANT: You can create as many flexbox elements as you need on a page, just remember what type of layout you're trying to achieve before applying it everywhere as it is not a "cure all" for layouts.
+> **Important:** You can create as many flexbox elements as you need on a page, just remember what type of layout you're trying to achieve before applying it everywhere as it is not a "cure all" for layouts.

 Let's turn our attention to removing some CSS before applying our flexbox styles: